Easy to Implement Icebreakers for Effective Group Therapy!

 Shared Goals Exercise

 During this activity, each participant pairs up with someone in the group and shares a personal goal relevant to the therapy topic (e.g. I want to manage my panic attacks better).
 The paired-up partners discuss their goals together and each person introduces their partner’s goal to the people present in the session.
-This is aimed to foster empathy among the session participants and helps recognize common goals people may have within the groups.
+This activity fosters empathy among session participants and helps them recognize common goals within the group.

 Collaborative Storytelling

-A common theme (e.g.: Overcoming intrusive thoughts) is chosen for the session and participants are asked to come up with a story as a group.
+Facilitators choose a common theme (e.g., overcoming intrusive thoughts) for the session and ask participants to create a group story.
 Each member of the group adds a sentence to the shared story.
 This is a creative exercise and helps promote team spirit and active listening.

 -